Why are we here?

 Medical Assistance | Armed conflict

-MSF collaborates with the Ministry of Public Health to provide around-the-clock care at Dasht-e-Barchi hospital, the only facility for emergency and complicated deliveries in a district with a rapidly increasing population.
+At Dasht-e-Barchi hospital, we continued to support the Ministry of Public Health to provide 24-hour maternal care.
+The hospital is the only facility for emergency and complicated deliveries in a neighbourhood with a population of over one million.

 Khost maternity hospital

 We have been running a dedicated maternity hospital in Khost, eastern Afghanistan, since 2012, providing a safe environment for women to deliver around the clock.

 The number of deliveries continues to grow, with the team assisting almost 23,500 births in 2018.
 It is estimated that MSF assists close to half of the total deliveries in Khost province.

 We also support five health centres in outlying districts, increasing their capacity to manage normal deliveries so the MSF hospital can focus on patients with

 This includes strengthening the referral system to the MSF hospital, providing medical supplies, staff training and financial assistance to recruit more midwives, and constructing new maternity buildings for two of the facilities.